pipwilson/blog/content/blog/2025/02/No more US news on the BBC homepage.md

 I used Copilot to help me bash together an extension for both Chrome and Firefox which simply removes US-based news from the BBC News homepage.

-It doesn't do any fancy news item replacement, or insertion of [Place Cats](https://placecats.com/).
-Just takes away the madness that you in the UK don't need to be dealing with.
+<del>It doesn't do any fancy news item replacement, or insertion of [Place Cats](https://placecats.com/).
+Just takes away the madness that you in the UK don't need to be dealing with.</del>

+<ins>OK I got image replacement working, but [you get dogs instead of cats](https://philwilson.org/blog/2025/02/good-doggo-bad-news/).</ins>

 Is this really necessary, you ask?
 Sometimes, yes: